 Instances for social selling techniques include sharing relevant content, interacting directly with potential customers, personal branding, and social listening.

 78% of social sellers outsell in comparison to colleagues who don’t use social media, states LinkedIn research.
 Though used primarily used for B2B selling, Social Selling is gaining popularity in a variety of industries.
-Comparable to lead nurturing, Social Selling helps you to achieve your goal with engaging buyers on a constant and long-term basis and this will certainly pay off.
+Comparable to lead nurturing, Social Selling helps you to achieve your goal by engaging buyers on a constant and long-term basis and this will certainly pay off.

 Distinguish the difference between Social Selling and Social Media Marketing